-This section focuses on the ability of three different types of individual "key workers" (teacher, police officer and nurse) to be able to afford to purchase a property in Jersey at the lower quartile price (all property types) or to rent a mean priced property in the private sector.
+This section focuses on the ability of three different types of individual "key workers" (teacher, police officer and nurse) to be able to afford to purchase a property in Jersey at the lower quartile price (all property types).

 The analysis of the ability of key workers to purchase lower priced property in Jersey is based on the methodology of the JHAI; a purchaser is assumed to have a 10% deposit and be servicing a variable rate mortgage over a 25 year term.
 It is assumed that for a dwelling to be affordable, mortgage payments (principal and interest) should consume no more than 30% of gross earnings.